bitcraft/pyscroll/README.md

 follow the same API as the TiledMapData adapter and you should be fine.

-There is a good possibility that tile animations will not work for custom map types (only works with pytmx).
+There is a good possibility that tile animations will not work for custom map types (only tested with pytmx).
 I will investigate this in the future.

-The following do not require pytmx, you can use your own data format.
+The following does not require pytmx, you can use your own data format.

 #### Give pyscroll surface to layer into the map